xuanxixi/Fake-Mamba/README.md

 ## 📘 Abstract

-Advances in neural speech synthesis pose growing security risks, driving the need for efficient and accurate deepfake detection.
+Advances in speech synthesis intensify security threats, motivating real-time deepfake detection research.
 In this work, we investigate whether **bidirectional Mamba** can serve as a competitive alternative to Self-Attention in detecting synthetic speech.

-We propose **Fake-Mamba**, a novel framework that combines the pretrained **XLSR** front-end with **bidirectional Mamba blocks** to capture both local and global artifacts.
+We propose **Fake-Mamba**, a novel framework that combines the pretrained XLSR front-end with bidirectional Mamba blocks to capture both local and global artifacts.
 Our core innovation introduces three efficient encoders: TransBiMamba, ConBiMamba, and PN-BiMamba.
-Leveraging XLSR's rich linguistic representations, PN-BiMamba can effectively capture the subtle cues of synthetic speech.
+Leveraging XLSR's rich linguistic representations, **PN-BiMamba** can effectively capture the subtle cues of synthetic speech.

 Evaluated on benchmark datasets, Fake-Mamba sets new state-of-the-art results:
 - 📉 **0.97% EER** on ASVspoof2021 LA